Face masks during the COVID-19 pandemic: Elastomeric respirators

-Elastomeric respirators are reusable personal protective equipment comprising a tight-fitting half-facepiece or full-facepiece respirator with exchangeable filters such as cartridge filters.
+An elastomeric respirator is reusable personal protective equipment consisting of a tight-fitting half-facepiece or full-facepiece respirator with exchangeable filters such as cartridge filters.
 They provide an alternative respiratory protection option to filtering facepiece respirators such as N95 masks.
-Some healthcare workers have used them during times of short supply caused by the pandemic, as they can be reused over an extended period in healthcare settings.
-However, most elastomeric respirators have an unfiltered exhalation vent which would allow the virus to spread from the wearer.
+Some healthcare workers have used them during supply shortages caused by the COVID-19 pandemic, as they can be reused over an extended period in healthcare settings.
+However, most elastomeric respirators have an unfiltered exhalation vent, which would allow the virus to spread from the wearer.

-For the COVID-19 response when supplies are short, the US CDC says contingency and crisis strategies should be followed: Each elastomeric respirator is issued for the exclusive use of an individual healthcare provider but must be cleaned and disinfected as often as necessary to remain unspoiled and sanitary.
+During the COVID-19 response, when supplies were limited, the US CDC said that contingency and crisis strategies should be followed: each elastomeric respirator is issued for the exclusive use of an individual healthcare provider but must be cleaned and disinfected as often as necessary to remain unspoiled and sanitary.
 If there is no other option than to share a respirator between healthcare providers, the respirator must be cleaned and disinfected before it is worn by a different individual.
 Filters (except for unprotected disc types) may be used for an extended period, but the filter housing of cartridge types must be disinfected after each patient interaction.

 Powered air-purifying respirators

-A powered air-purifying respirator (PAPR) is a personal protective equipment in which a device with a filter and fan creates a highly filtered airflow towards the headpiece and a positive outflow of air from the headpiece.
+A powered air-purifying respirator (PAPR) is a type of personal protective equipment in which a device with a filter and fan creates a highly filtered airflow towards the headpiece and a positive outflow of air from the headpiece.

 There is an increased risk for healthcare workers to become exposed to SARS-CoV-2 when they conduct aerosol-generating procedures on COVID-19 patients, which is why it is argued that such situations may require enhanced personal protective equipment (i.e., higher than N95) such as PAPRs for healthcare workers.

-In a systematic review, Licina, Silvers, and Stuart (8 August 2020) said field studies indicate that there were equivalent rates of infection among healthcare workers who performed airway procedures on critical COVID-19 patients using PAPRs or other appropriate respiratory equipment (such as N95 or FFP2), but remarked that there is a need to further collect field data about optimal respiratory protection during highly virulent pandemics.
+In a systematic review, Licina, Silvers, and Stuart (8 August 2020) said field studies indicate that there were equivalent rates of infection among healthcare workers who performed airway procedures on critically ill COVID-19 patients while the healthcare workers were using PAPRs or other appropriate respiratory equipment (such as N95 or FFP2).
+They remarked, though, that there is a need to further collect field data about optimal respiratory protection during highly virulent pandemics.